The Very Best of The Serengeti and Ngorongoro Crater

 Food in our camps is superb—you’ll be served foods that you know, as well as local specialties—and of course any dietary needs can be accommodated.

 We’ve arranged for the best safari vehicles to be with us the entire time—custom Land Cruisers which feature ample room for you and your gear, and great visibility.
 And only one photographer per row of seats.
 All of our camps feature daily optional daily laundry service (but not on days we travel in between camps).

 We know you have choices, and yes, you can spend less on another Safari.
 Our aim is to give you the best possible experience, maximizing your time and minimizing the hassle, while providing the best photographic experience and instruction available anywhere.

-Photography and Safari Guiding: We’ve personally chosen only the best local safari guides for this photographic safari.
+Photography and Safari Guiding: Our leaders are accomplished pros, teachers, and safari leaders.
+We’ve personally chosen only the best local safari guides for this photographic safari.

 Details Matter: Our itinerary is carefully set to bring you the best game viewing and all that the region offers.
 We arrange things so that we're in areas that are not overly crowded with many other safari vehicles, and we get off-road when possible so we can get close to the action and our subjects.